programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

 ## Draw the Map
 To draw a map, we need to initalize a `folium.Map` object.
-Since we're going to be doing this multiple times in this notebook, I've created a little function that will initialize the map for us.
+Since we're going to be doing this multiple times in this notebook, I've created a little function that will initialize the map.

 Folium requires attribution for map tiles (the underlying visual representation of the map).
 It supports a wide array of tiles; see the [Leaflet gallery](https://leaflet-extras.github.io/leaflet-providers/preview/) for examples, along with values for `tiles=` and `attr=`.